COSSAS/SOARCA/docs/content/en/docs/core-components/api-design.md

 The status endpoints are used to get various statuses.

 #### GET `/status`
-Call this endpoint to see if SOAR-CA is up and ready.
+Call this endpoint to see if SOARCA is up and ready.
 This call has no payload body.

 ##### Call payload
 None